vmware/load-balancer-and-ingress-services-for-kubernetes/ako-operator/README.md

 ### Pre-reqs before deploying the operator
 - CRD for `AKOConfig` must be installed.
-- Asecret called `avi-secret` must be installed.
+- A secret called `avi-secret` must be installed.
 This contains the username and password for the Avi controller (Currently, not enforced).
 - And, CRD definitions for `HostRule` and `HttpRule` must be installed (Currently, not enforced).